redis/redis-doc/topics/cluster-spec.md

 A node will accept another node as part of the cluster only in two ways:

-* If a node will present itself with a MEET message.
-A meet message is exactly like a PING message, but forces the receiver to accept the node as part of the cluster.
-Nodes will send MEET messages to other nodes ONLY IF the system administrator requests this via the following command:
+* If a node will present itself with a `MEET` message.
+A meet message is exactly like a `PING` message, but forces the receiver to accept the node as part of the cluster.
+Nodes will send `MEET` messages to other nodes **only if** the system administrator requests this via the following command:

     CLUSTER MEET ip port

 * A node will also register another node as part of the cluster if a node that is already trusted will gossip about this other node.
 So if A knows B, and B knows C, eventually B will send gossip messages to A about C. When this happens, A will register C as part of the network, and will try to connect with C.